Scosh/fonts/md/Fonts with IPA Support.md

 ## Fonts that Have IPA Characters

-I'm a linguistics student, so sometimes I need to type strange characters for my homework.
+I'm a Linguistics student, so sometimes I need to type strange characters for my homework.
 This is a quick and dirty list — created mostly for myself and my friends — of fonts in this repository that come with support for the special characters and diacritics of the [International Phonetic Alphabet](http://bit.ly/2bTJT70).

 #### Sans-Serif
 * Andika